• Skip to main content

 • Place them on a cookie tray, lined with parchment paper.

-• Let the cookies cool down and enjoy!
+• Let the cookies cool to room temperature and enjoy!

 Notes